-After successfully piloting the mentoring program in the Melbourne School of Population and Global Health and the Melbourne Dental School, we are pleased to expand the program across the faculty and offer opportunities to Audiology, Dentistry, Medicine, Nursing, Optometry, Oral Health, Physiotherapy, Public Health, Psychology, Social Work and Speech Pathology students.
+After successfully piloting the mentoring program in the Melbourne School of Population and Global Health and the Melbourne Dental School, in 2020 we expanded the program across the faculty and offer opportunities to Audiology, Dentistry, Medicine, Nursing, Optometry, Oral Health, Physiotherapy, Public Health, Psychology, Social Work and Speech Pathology students.

-The MDHS mentoring program is an 8-month commitment that includes online video information sessions as well as face-to-face meetings and organised networking events.
+The MDHS mentoring program is an 8-month commitment that will commence as a virtual program in 2021.
 Mentors and students will be matched according to study area or degree, as well as interests, experience and preferences for meeting arrangements.